-Review of statics; stresses due to axial loads, strain and axial deformation; physical properties of materials; torsion of circular shafts; stress concentration, analysis of plane stress, stresses in beams due to bending, combined stresses, deflection of statically determinate beams; compression members.
-The elastic properties are emphasized throughout, with plastic behaviour introduced in selected topics.
+Review of statics; stresses due to axial loads, strain and axial deformation; stress due to temperature change; physical properties of materials, torsion of circular shafts and thin walled tubes; analysis of plane stress, stresses in beams due to bending, combined stresses.
+The elastic properties are emphasized throughout.